Back to Blog

 How Much Does It Cost to Build a House in 2026?

-The single biggest question first home buyers ask about building is "how much does it actually cost?" — and the answer in 2026 is: more than it did five years ago.
-The Cotality Cordell Construction Cost Index shows residential construction costs are approximately 47% higher than pre-pandemic levels, driven by a combination of material cost inflation, skilled trade shortages, and extended build timelines.
-RLB's Q4 2025 market commentary forecasts a further 4% increase through 2026.
+The honest answer in May 2026: more than it did five years ago.
+National building costs are approximately 47% higher than pre-pandemic, driven by material cost inflation, skilled trade shortages, and extended build timelines (Cotality Cordell Construction Cost Index, December 2025).
+Costs have stabilised somewhat but they've not come back down.
+RLB's Q4 2025 market commentary forecasts further mid-single-digit increases through 2026.

 If you don't already have a block to build on, the land search is a separate due-diligence job you need to get right before you talk to builders — zoning, easements, soil, slope and titled-vs-untitled all change what you can build and what it will cost.
 Read our complete guide to buying land in Australia first, then come back to this page for the build process.